GrattonLab/LeeSmith_EPIC/README.md

 3. **Step 3:** A more traditional (non-Bayesian) approach estimates subject-level congruency effects.
 Initial mean reaction times are calculated for each participant for congruent and incongruent trials (no priors are incorporated, so no shrinkage occurs).
 The difference between these means provides the congruency effect for each subject, along with bias and precision (mean absolute deviation) values.

-Output: Supplementary Figure 22
+Output: Extended Data Figure 10

 ---

 # 5. Contact
 For any questions or concerns, please email [leehj@illinois.edu].

-Last modified on 02/07/2025
+Last modified on 04/10/2025